 He is a Fellow of the British Academy (1989), Fellow of the Royal Society (2004), Member of Academia Europaea (2009), Foreign Honorary Member of the American Academy of Arts and Sciences (1991), Foreign Associate of the US National Academy of Sciences (2001) and a Foreign Member of the American Philosophical Society (2005).
 Dasgupta was knighted in 2002 for “services to economics”; was co-winner of the 2002 Volvo Environment Prize; and received the 2010 Zayed International Environment Prize, the 2015 Blue Planet Prize and the 2016 Tyler Prize.

-Vanessa Ezenwa is a Georgia Athletic Association Professor at the University of Georgia where she holds joint appointments in the Odum School of Ecology and Department of Infectious Diseases.
+Vanessa Ezenwa is a Professor in the Department of Ecology and Evolutionary Biology at Yale University.
+Prior to moving to Yale, she held joint appointments in the Odum School of Ecology and Department of Infectious Diseases at the University of Georgia from 2010-2021.
 She received a bachelor’s degree in Biology from Rice University and PhD in Ecology and Evolutionary Biology from Princeton University.

 Vanessa’s research focuses on the ecology of infectious diseases in wild animal populations.
 Her work investigates how behavioural, physiological, and ecological processes at the individual level shape interactions between hosts and their parasites, and the consequences for population and community-wide patterns of disease.

 Vanessa has authored/co-authored over 100 publications, including in journals such as Science, Nature and PNAS.
 She is a Senior Editor for Ecology Letters and serves on the Board of Reviewing Editors for Science.
 Vanessa received a National Science Foundation CAREER Award in 2008 and was a U.S. Fulbright Scholar to France in 2014-15.